-Service members can cancel mobile phone contracts after receiving orders to relocate for a period of at least 90 days to a location that does not support the contract.
+Service members can cancel mobile phone contracts after receiving orders to relocate for at least 90 days to a location that does not support the contract.

-Eviction from Housing
+• Eviction from Housing

-Service members and their families cannot be evicted for nonpayment of rent without a court order while on Active duty, provided the rent is below a certain amount.
+Service members and their families cannot be evicted for nonpayment of rent without a court order while on active duty, provided the rent is below a certain amount.
 Eviction can still occur if ordered by the court.